For your Home

 Here is what to look for:

 It can take as little as 2-4 weeks for bark beetles to kill a tree.
 As they bore through the tree bark, the bark beetles lay their eggs.
-The larvae then feed on the living tissues of the host tree, leaving it unable to transport nutrients to all parts of the tree.
+Bark beetle tree damage happens when the larvae then feed on the living tissues of the host tree, leaving it unable to transport nutrients to all parts of the tree.

 The U.S. Forest Service reports that bark beetles have killed over 29 million trees and have destroyed 45 million acres of forest in the western United States alone.
 Normally, bark beetles help to renew the forest by killing off diseased and weakened trees.